It's suggested that we make friends with Chatbots because they never sleep. What else could they do for you?

 Manage it all from one place

 If you’re going to make this work seamlessly then you can’t have different systems with different ways of operating and perhaps even problems integrating with other systems.
-What you need is a single console from which to operate your Chatbot and allow you to add other Omnichannel engagement tools as you’re ready – such as Web Chat or Chatbot.
+What you need is a single console from which to operate your Chatbot and allow you to add other Customer Engagement tools as you’re ready – such as Web Chat or Chatbot.

 Download our Chatbot Guide for an overview on whether Chatbots are right for you.